 - Psychomotor agitation

-Stages and Symptoms of Cocaine Withdrawal
+Stages Of Cocaine Withdrawal

 Cocaine withdrawal happens in three stages: